 Most of the clausal spine in Mandarin Chinese is rigidly head-initial, with the apparent exception of the set of sentence-final particles (SFPs).
 Previous work has analyzed SFPs as being head-final heads in the CP domain above a head-initial TP—an important apparent counterexample to Biberauer, Holmberg, and Roberts’ "Final Over Final Constraint."
 I contribute new data on the semantic scope of SFPs, leading to the conclusion that some SFPs must be lower in the clause, in a position that I identify with the lower phase edge, traditionally identified with vP.
-This work is important not only for our understanding of Chinese clause structure, but also for our understanding of the Final Over Final Constraint and its apparent exceptions.
+This work is important not only for our understanding of Chinese clause structure, but also for our understanding of the Final-over-Final Constraint and its apparent exceptions.

-- To appear.
-“Sentence-final particles at the vP phase edge.”
-In Proceedings of the 25th North American Conference of Chinese Linguistics (NACCL 25).
+Proceedings of the 25th North American Conference of Chinese Linguistics (NACCL 25).

-- 2016.
-“The locus of Mandarin sentence-final particles and the Final-over-Final Constraint.”
-Presented at the Workshop on Word Order of Heads, Chinese University of Hong Kong.
+Invited talk at the Workshop on Word Order of Heads, Chinese University of Hong Kong.

-- 2010.
-“Sentence-final only and the interpretation of focus in Mandarin Chinese.”
-In The Proceedings of the 22nd North American Conference of Chinese Linguistics (NACCL 22) and the 18th Annual Meeting of the International Association of Chinese Linguistics (IACL 18), pages 18–35.
+The Proceedings of the 22nd North American Conference of Chinese Linguistics (NACCL 22) and the 18th Annual Meeting of the International Association of Chinese Linguistics (IACL 18), pages 18–35.